jekymin8232/mcorpai-com/README.md

 ### Social Impact AI: AI-Assisted Ultrasonic Technology

-In certain scenarios, ultrasonic communication may offer unique advantages.
-Its extremely short operating range (typically within a few meters) can be particularly useful in enclosed environments, secure facilities, or safe houses where minimizing signal exposure is a priority.

-This project explores how AI-assisted ultrasonic communication can contribute to resilience, operational continuity, and secure local communication in situations where conventional infrastructure may not be ideal.

 The ultrasonic Morse-code technology was originally developed to support emergency communications in large-scale disaster scenarios where conventional infrastructure is unavailable or has been destroyed, with the ultimate goal of helping protect and save lives.